Supreme Court skeptical of Biden’s workplace vaccine rule - NewsBreak

 Supreme Court skeptical of Biden’s workplace vaccine rule

-WASHINGTON — (AP) — Fully vaccinated and mostly masked, the Supreme Court’s conservative majority appeared skeptical Friday of the Biden administration’s authority to impose a vaccine-or-testing requirement on the nation’s large employers.
-The court seemed more open to a separate vaccine mandate for most health care workers.
+WASHINGTON (AP) — The Supreme Court’s conservative majority appeared skeptical Friday of the Biden administration’s authority to impose a vaccine-or-testing requirement on the nation’s large employers.
+The court also was hearing arguments on a separate vaccine mandate for most health care workers.

 But the COVID circumstances did not appear to outweigh the views of the court’s six conservatives that the administration overstepped its authority in its vaccine-or-testing requirement for businesses with at least 100 employees.

-Note: This story has been corrected to say that one-third of those fully vaccinated have also received boosters.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.